Configuring Password Patterns¶

 Pickup is a cab company that has many employees who use different credentials to sign in to different internal enterprise applications.
-Robert, who is an administrator at Pickup, wants to enforce the following password pattern:
+Sam, who is an administrator at Pickup, wants to enforce the following password pattern:

 - Minimum password length: 6

 - Must contain at least 1 lowercase alphabetical character

 - Must contain at least 1 uppercase alphabetical character

 - Must contain at least 1 numeric character

 - Must contain at least one special character out of the

 Follow the steps below to define the password policy that Sam wants to enforce.